TheMonHub/TheMonHub/README.md

 ### Other skills

 I can also draw and animate both in 3D and 2D.
-It's pretty decent or maybe just good but I'm just not sure :/
+It's pretty decent or maybe just good, but I'm just not sure :/

 I can also do a simple model and rigging, but It's pretty bad No deformation because my topology is dogshit.
 I usually do low poly style with floating limbs

 I can do music too...
 Mostly.
 Usually remix or something similar.
-Though I can't really think or come up with some melody or music by my own.
+Though I can't really think or come up with some melody or music of my own.
 So It's safe to say this is my worst trade.

  ---